 Firearm Mishandling Defense Lawyers

-Commonly, these charges are related to a felon in possession of a firearm, but it could also be related to possessing a concealed firearm when you don't have a permit or a felon possessing ammunition.
+Most commonly, unlawful possession charges are related to a felon in possession of a firearm, but you could also face them for having a concealed firearm without a permit or a felon possessing ammunition.

-On the other hand, discharging a firearm will frequently get you harsher sentences.
-Especially for allegations such as a drive-by shooting or shooting at an inhabited dwelling, the penalties are very harsh.
+On the other hand, discharging a firearm will almost always be a more serious charge.
+Particularly in incidents such as a drive-by shooting or shooting at an inhabited dwelling, you can be looking at years in prison and/or thousands of dollars in fines.

-An excellent Culver City, CA, violent crimes defense attorney can not only protect you from a prison sentence and hefty fine, but also from further restrictions on your Second Amendment rights.
+An experienced Culver City, CA, violent crimes defense attorney can not only protect you from a prison sentence and hefty fine, but also from further restrictions on your Second Amendment rights.

 Family and Animal Abuse Defense Lawyers

-Domestic violence charges aren't the only ones that are defined by the alleged victim.
-Child abuse involves the direct, intentional cause of harm to a child, meanwhile child endangerment consists of putting a child at risk of harm, either intentionally or unintentionally.
+Crimes against children also have their own specific legal categories.
+Child abuse is reserved for deliberate acts of violence against children (like hitting them), meanwhile child endangerment consists of putting a child at risk of harm, either intentionally or unintentionally.
 These charges can be filed together, amplifying their seriousness.

-Our expert violent crimes defense lawyers can help with more than just alleged conflicts between spouses and children.
-We also defend against animal cruelty charges, elder abuse charges, and, in cases with youth defendants, juvenile crime charges.
+Our household violent crimes defense lawyers can help with more than just alleged conflicts between spouses and children.
+We can also help you fight animal cruelty charges, elder abuse charges, and, should your child be the accused, juvenile crime charges.

 Sentencing Enhancement Defense Lawyers

-One way we frequently see penalties increased is through gang enhancements.
-When an alleged offender has a past history of supposed gang activity, and this new charge was in some way related to a gang, anywhere from 4 years to life can be added onto the sentence, depending on the alleged crime.
+One of the most common examples is gang enhancements.
+When an alleged offender has a past history of supposed gang activity, and this new charge was in some way related to a gang, prison sentences can drastically increase, though exactly how much depends on the alleged crime.
 Conspiracy charges are another group-related charge.
-You can be found guilty of conspiracy if you make a plan with someone else to break the law, and either one of you takes action towards committing that crime.
+You could be found guilty of conspiracy if you collaborate with another person to commit a crime, and either one of you does something overt to advance the plan.

-Finally, our Culver City, CA, violent crimes attorneys can help guard you from California's three strikes law.
-Under it, certain serious felonies are classified as "strikes" in your criminal history.
-With one prior strike, sentences for felony convictions are doubled, and you won't be eligible for parole until you've served 80% of the sentence.
-When convicted and given a third strike, the sentence could be increased to 25-years-to-life in prison, with additional restraints on early release.
+Finally, our Culver City, CA, violent crimes attorneys can help guard you against California's three strikes law.
+For alleged repeat offenders, this law can become a tremendous hurdle.
+Previous felony convictions may count as "strikes" against you.
+With one prior strike, if you are convicted of a new felony, the sentence will be doubled, and you won't be eligible for parole until you've served 80% of the sentence.
+With two prior strikes, the sentence could be increased to 25-years-to-life in prison, with further contstraints on early release.

 Procedural and Governance Charges Defense Lawyers

-When you get into an altercation with the police in Culver City, CA, you can expect to face extra harsh violent crime charges.
-Assault on a police officer can result in more prison time than if the assault was against a non-officer, while resisting arrest can range from physical attacks to simply being uncooperative.
+If the alleged violent crime was committed against a law enforcement officer in Culver City, CA, the allegations can be even more severe.
+Assault on a police officer is more heavily penalized than assault against other civilians, while resisting arrest can range from physical attacks to simply being uncooperative.
 Obstructing a police officer is a closely related category of charges, though this aren't contingent on you being arrested, and apply more broadly to anything you do to prevent a police officer from doing they job.

 Top 3 Violent Crimes Defense Lawyer Qualities

-Violent crimes charges need high-quality defense lawyers.
-When you're deciding on a lawyer to defend you in Culver City, CA, you want a firm with the below 3 qualities:
+Violent crimes charges require top-tier defense attorneys.
+When you're picking a lawyer to protect you in Culver City, CA, 'good enough' isn't good enough.
+You want a legal team with the below 3 qualities:

-- A History of Success: You don't want someone who's new to the California legal system, or new to your type of charge.
-Our team has a history of successful violent crime defense results.
+- A History of Success: You want a lawyer who knows how to fight your specific charge.
+Our team is know for our successful violent crime defense results.

-- Diverse Legal Experience: We have over 50 years of combined courtroom experience, including time as prosecutors, judges, and police officers.
-We have inside knowledge of the ways the state tries to get violent crimes convictions, and how to fight for a positive outcome.
+- Expansive Legal Experience: The Law Offices of David S. Chesley, Inc., has over 50 years of combined legal experience, including time as prosecutors, judges, and police officers.
+We know how the state prosecutes these cases, and how to fight against them.

-- Local Relationships: Our team of attorneys cover cases across the state, including in Culver City, CA. We know local prosecutors and judges, and will leverage our relationships in your negotiations.
+- Relationships in Your Area's Court: Our team of attorneys cover cases across the state, including in Culver City, CA. We have relationships with local prosecutors and judges, and will lean on them to secure a favorable outcome.

-To maximize your chances of beating violent crimes charges, you need lawyers with all of the above attributes.
+When fighting your violent crimes case, you don't want to gamble on an attorney who's unprepared or doesn't meet these criteria.
 And with the Law Offices of David S. Chesley, Inc., you'll get someone with all those properties.

-Staunch Protection Against Violent Crime Charges – Call Our Firm Right Away
+Staunch Protection Against Violent Crime Charges – Call Our Attorneys Now

 Don't try to face violent crimes accusations alone.
-The statutes are complex.
-The Culver City, CA, district attorney is formidable.
-And the punishments are steep.
-Without an expert violent crimes lawyer at your side, your freedom and constitutional rights are in danger.
+The laws are complex.
+The Culver City, CA, prosecutor is frightening.
+And the punishments are harsh.
+If you're lacking an expert violent crimes lawyer to defend you, your innocence and constitutional rights are in danger.

-At the Law Offices of David S. Chesley, Inc., we don't stand idly by and let the state build its case.
-We don't accept a poor plea deal, just because it was easier to get.
-We battle the state.
-We listen to your story, craft a resolute defense, and protect your rights from when we first speak until the case is over.
+At the Law Offices of David S. Chesley, Inc., we don't wait and watch the prosecution make its case against you.
+We don't settle for a bad plea deal, just because it was the first one offered.
+We confront the charges.
+We start every case by listening to our client, and protect your rights from day one until the case is over.

-Contact us now to start building your defense.
-Connect with us at (800) 755-5174 or fill out our online contact form to speak with a lawyer about how to fight these charges.
+Reach out to us now to begin putting together your defense.
+Call us at (800) 755-5174 or fill out our online contact form to speak with an attorney about how to protect your rights.

 We also offer the following legal services in Culver City, CA: